-Valentin Uryupin, winner of the 8th International Conductor’s Competition Sir Georg Solti in 2017, is an exceptional talent: not only is he a celebrated conductor, but as a clarinettist he has won more than 20 international competitions and performed worldwide.
+Valentin Uryupin, winner of the 8th International Conductor’s Competition Sir Georg Solti in 2017, is an exceptional talent: not only is he a celebrated conductor, but as a clarinettist he has performed worldwide and won more than twenty international competitions.
 In the face of his numerous conducting engagements, both in the opera house and concert hall, his solo career has started to take more of a back seat.
 However, Valentin Uryupin occasionally appears in play-conduct concerts in the dual role of clarinettist and conductor.

-The conductor’s repertoire includes over 30 operas and ballets as well as a wide spectrum of orchestral music, including many contemporary works by compsoers such as John Adams, Gija Kantscheli, Henri Dutilleux, Jörg WIdmann and Kusma Bodrow.
+The conductor’s repertoire includes over thirty operas and ballets as well as a wide spectrum of orchestral music, including many contemporary works by composers such as John Adams, Gija Kantscheli, Henri Dutilleux, Jörg WIdmann and Kusma Bodrow.

 Valentin Uryupin graduated from the Moscow Conservatory as a clarinet player (2009) and conductor (2012).
-His teachers include conductor Gennady Rozhdestvensky and clarinettist Evgeny Petrov, and he has also worked as an assistant conductor to Valery Gergiev and Vladimir Jurowski.
+His teachers include conductor Gennady Rozhdestvensky and clarinettist Evgeny Petrov; Uryupin has also worked as an assistant conductor to Valery Gergiev and Vladimir Jurowski.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.

 Douglas and Uryupin were both alive to the contrasts in the work in what was a vibrant partnership.